Thota-Chakradhar/Crowdsourced-Mapping-Analysis/README.md

 # Crowdsourced-Mapping-Analysis
-Extensive Data Analysis is done on the Dataset by Using Supervised and Unsupervised techniques. classification models are built with various Algorithms, each with different parameters.
-Best Classification model is determined by analysing in various metods such as plotting Resubstitution and Generalization Erro rates.
+Extensive Data Analysis is done on the Dataset by Using Supervised and Unsupervised techniques.
+Over Sampling is done to make the data balanced and the Classification models are built with various Algorithms, each with different parameters.
+Best Classification model is determined by analysing in various metods such as plotting Resubstitution and Generalization Error rates.